Vintageinfo – All About Vintage Lighting

 Acrylic: often named by its commercial name: Perspex, Plexiglas, Crylux, Acrylite, Lucite, is a thermoplastic.

-An ochre version with 2 black rims also exists.
+An ochre version with 2 black rims was also produced.

 iGuzzini Baobab Table Lamp - Ochre version with 2 black rims